BrendanTWhite/DatabaseMask/README.md

 To use these commands you will first need to install `laravel-db-snapshots` as per their [installation instructions](https://github.com/spatie/laravel-db-snapshots#installation).

-Then, `php artisan dbm:backup` will create a backup of your database on your `snapshots` disk, and `php artisan dbm:restore`  will restore a backup.
+Then, run `php artisan dbm:backup` to create a backup file of your database on your `snapshots` disk.
+Run `php artisan dbm:restore` to choose a backup file and restore it to your current enviroment.

 Generally, you'll want to backup from your Production enviornment, and restore to some other environment, and then mask that data in the other environment.